tg-x/foodsoft/lib/foodsoft_signup/README.md

   # In case you'd like to have protected signup form, and allow members who
   # signup to order directly, you can enable the following instead.
 This
-  # effectively disabled approval, and requires a key in the signup url:
+  # effectively disables approval, and requires a key in the signup url:
   #   https://foodcoop.test/f/login/signup?key=verySeCrEt123
   #unapproved_allow_access: '*'
   #signup: 'verySeCrEt123'